 - Attendees on entry to the site will be subject to a search from security personnel with full ppe following government guidance.

-- Attendees will then be directed to their pre-booked plot.
+- Attendees will then be directed to their camping plot patrons must only camp where they are directed to camp.

 - No assistance can be provided by staff in setting up tents or of those not within your party.